Kody-Quintana/PfaudSec/README.md

 * [DataBook](databook): generates a single PDF with a cover page and table of contents from input PDF files.

 ## License
 PfaudSec is licensed under the AGPL.
-See [LICENSE.md](LICENSE.md) for details.
+See [LICENSE](LICENSE) for details.